 This past summer, we packed our car and drove across the country to the flat, green prairie lands of Texas – a place we never imagined we’d call home.

 It has been an adventure, and we have met so many new people.
 Our world has suddenly expanded, and this is a good thing.
 But it has taken some time to adjust, especially for my son.

 And this, my friends, breaks my heart.

 One night, early on, my eleven-year-old son said to me in tears, “Mom, this will never be home.”

 We were sitting there amongst boxes stacked to the ceiling and a chaos of bubble wrap.
 Outside the day was stifling hot and humid.
 Our life felt anything but in order.
-I felt anything but strong at that moment.
+I felt anything but certain.
 Overwhelmed, I remember pushing the tears back thinking, I’m not so sure moving was such a great idea.